 but available within these individual narratives, and in their own words (and voice) whenever possible.

-The collection so far includes contributions from (anonymised initials):
+The collection so far includes these contributions:

 E.L., NGO caretaker; menarche 1972 in Merti, N.E.Kenya

-Transcript of edited interview (version 2):
+Transcript of edited interview (v2):

 I don’t know what year it was.
 I’ve never been to school, and it’s hard to remember.